G12-cs207-FinalProject/cs207-FinalProject/documentation/chemkin_Documentation.md

 # Chemical Kinetics Library

 ## 1. Introduction
-`chemkin` stands for chemical kinetics and is an objected-oriented library for modeling kinetics of chemical reactions.
+`chemkin` stands for chemical kinetics and is an objected-oriented library for modeling the kinetics of chemical reactions.

 ### 1.1 Key Chemical Kinetics Concepts